'The martyr at the barricades': The life and death of one Sudanese protester

 In the first hours of the deadly attack by Sudan’s forces on a peaceful sit-in last month, the image of Farah, somehow still standing after being shot in the stomach, was one of the first and most powerful to emerge of the resistance Sudanese protesters were putting up against the heavily armed military council ruling over them.

-Farah later died from his injuries, becoming one of more than 100 killed on 3 June.
-Through videos and images that have trickled onto social media in the month since then, despite an internet blackout, and by interviewing those who knew him, it is now possible to tell the story of the final hours of Farah's life and how the sit-in he was defending was bloodily dispersed.
+Farah later died from his injuries, becoming one of more than 100 people killed on Monday 3 June.
+Through videos and images that have trickled onto social media in the month since, despite an internet blackout, and by interviewing those who knew him, it is now possible to tell the story of Farah's final hours - and how the sit-in he was defending was bloodily dispersed.

 'A revolution of ideas'

-A 28-year-old engineering graduate, it did not take long for Farah to buy into the uprising that started with economic protests in December 2018, but quickly morphed into opposition to Sudanese President Omar al-Bashir's 30-year rule, the only leader of the country he had ever known.
+A 28-year-old engineering graduate, it did not take long for Farah to buy into the uprising that started with economic protests in December 2018.
+It quickly morphed into opposition to the 30-year rule o0f Sudanese President Omar al-Bashir's, the only leader of the country Farah had ever known.

-He spoke to friends and posted philosophically on Facebook about it, describing it as a “revolution of ideas” that had to work “for all Sudanese,” including those marginalised under Bashir’s rule.
+He spoke to friends and posted philosophically on Facebook about the movement, describing it as a “revolution of ideas” that had to work “for all Sudanese,” including those marginalised under Bashir’s rule.